jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-jimpster-civic-underground.md

 description: TBC
 featuredImage: /img/jimpster2012_71 (2).jpg
 ---
+For decades, Jamie O'Dell AKA **Jimpster** has been working the music scene.
+Here's our chat with the multi-tatlented DJ/Producer & label boss

 **RR:** Jamie, great to chat.
 We're looking forward to Saturday's gig at the Civic Underground.
 What can we expect from you on the night?

 **Jamie: **Hi!
 I’m really looking forward to this trip to Australia next weekend as it’s my first time in five years and have loved playing Civic Underground on my previous visits.
 The venue is great and I hear there’s a new sound system now as well as some visuals being installed for this event, so all in all it’s sure to be a special night.
 You can expect to hear plenty of new and unreleased Freerange and Delusions material as well as some deep, dubby disco, raw house and maybe a few classics for good measure.